EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.proj.md

 ### celestial.proj.pr_stereographic_polar

 Project coordinates using the Stereographic polar projection Package: celestial.proj Description: Project coordinates (longitude and latitude) using the Stereographic polar projection.
+This projection preservs angles.